 Gather as Much Dry Material as You Can

 These dead trees haven’t soaked as much moisture as those fallen branches on the forest floor, so they make for good fuel.
-Any branches that are not on the ground would do, too.
-Shave off the wet, outer bark and you will find a dry inner layer ideal for fuel.
+Any branches that aren’t on the ground would do, too.
+Shave off the wet, outer bark and you’ll find a dry inner layer ideal for fuel.
 If you manage to find bigger pieces of wood, you can quarter or chop them in half by batoning.
 You can make feather sticks and fine shavings from these, which are good tinder materials.

 Gather as much of these dry materials as you can.
-You don’t want to run back and gather again in case your first attempt fails, or if the rain goes for longer than you expect.
-Gathering as much dry material as you can will save you precious time and energy when making a campfire in the rain.
+You don’t want to run back and collect them again in case your first attempt fails or if the rain lasts longer than expected.
+Grabbing as much dry material as you can saves you precious time and energy when making a campfire in the rain.

 Choose an Efficient Firelay

-There’s no one perfect firelay, but some of the most reliable ones are the teepee, log cabin, and the upside-down firelay.
+There’s no such thing as the perfect firelay, but some of the most reliable ones are the teepee, log cabin, and the upside-down firelay.
 Some preppers even combine these firelays to make an efficient fire that could withstand all that moisture.
-If it’s windy, you might want to add a windbreaker, like how you would in a lean-to firelay.
+If it’s windy, you might want to add a windbreaker, like you would with a lean-to firelay.

 Avoid Direct Contact With the Damp Ground

 If you’re wondering why your attempts at starting a fire in the rain aren’t successful, look no further than the damp ground.
 Again, moisture will kill your fire.
 Wet or even damp ground is definitely full of moisture.
 Put a layer of firewood between the ground and your actual firelay for better results.

 Light Your Fire

 Slowly build your fire by adding feather sticks in a log cabin formation.
-This should give your fire enough fuel and air.
+This should give your flame enough fuel and air.
 Continue to build a log cabin of kindling until you’re ready for bigger, thicker fuelwood.
 You can pile your firewood as a teepee on top of your log cabin.
-Be careful not to smother your fire with too much wood or it will die out.
+Be careful not to smother your fire with too much wood, or it will die out.